HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/index.rst

 where

 - :code:`model=rf` is a Random Forest Classifier or Regressor object,
-- :code:`data=data_boston` is the dataset on which the Random Forest model was trained on, e.g. boston housing dataset, and
+- :code:`data=data` is a dataset containing the same features as required by the Random Forest model, and
 - :code:`target_column='target'` is the name of the target column (i.e. *target*) in the provided dataset.

-For a detailed tutorial see the IPython Notebook :code:`tutorial.ipynb` or Forest-Guided Clustering Tutorial.
+For a detailed tutorial see the IPython Notebook :code:`tutorial.ipynb`.

+**Usage on big datasets**

+If you are working with the dataset containing large number of samples, you can use one of the following strategies:

+- Use the cores you have at your disposal to parallelize the optimization of the cluster number.
+You can do so by setting the parameter :code:`n_jobs` to a value > 1 in the :code:`run()` function.
+- Use the faster implementation of the pam method that K-Medoids algorithm uses to find the clusters by setting the parameter :code:`method_clustering` to *fasterpam* in the :code:`run()` function.
+- Use subsampling technique

+For a detailed tutorial on the usage on big datasets, please see the Section Special Case 3 in the :code:`tutorial.ipynb`.

 Table of Content
 ==================